-Our Probate lawyers have many years of experience in handling estates of significant complexity, including:
+Our solicitors have many years of experience in handling estates of significant complexity, including:

 There are often significant tax compliance matters to attend to, including bringing lifetime tax affairs up to date, reporting to HMRC on the tax issues relating to the period of the administration of the estate and advising beneficiaries of the taxation of the benefit they are receiving from the estate.

-We will ensure that all such matters are dealt with promptly and precisely, liaising with accountants and other professional bodies where necessary, ensuring everything is resolved fully and completely.
+We will ensure that all such matters are dealt with promptly and precisely, liaising with accountants, experts and other professional bodies where necessary, ensuring everything is resolved fully and completely.

 Unfortunately, Probate is not always a smooth process.
 There might be disappointed beneficiaries, problems in relationships between various parties, or even challenges to the validity of the Will.